About

 Updated: 9/14/2019

-Fresh, fruity, juicy peaches, topped with a light, fluffy, cream biscuit topping, and served warm with a scoop of vanilla ice cream – this Classic Peach Cobbler is everything that’s good about summer and autumn!
+This Classic Peach Cobbler is everything that’s good about summer and autumn!
+Fresh, fruity, juicy peaches, topped with a light, fluffy, cream biscuit topping, and served warm with a scoop of vanilla ice cream.

 Overhead view of peach cobbler served in a bowl with a scoop of ice cream

 Fruit cobbler recipes have been very popular in my family for many years.
 For good reason.
-It’s such a simple dessert that always delivers with great flavor.
+It’s one of our favorite easy dessert recipes that always delivers with great flavor.
 And it’s so quick and easy to make!

 A close up of the baked fresh peach cobbler, with one biscuit topping served